Asakusa

 FAQ

 Yes.
-The current demo is playable for free in your browser.
+The demo is playable for free in your browser.

-The current demo includes Haneda, Shin-Okubo and Shinjuku.
+The demo includes Haneda, Shin-Okubo, Shinjuku, Asakusa and Ueno.

-No. The game is designed for beginners, with a progression toward JLPT N5/N4.
+No. The game is designed for beginners, with a progression toward JLPT N5/N4 basics.